Sign In Register

 Safety Score

-Gildford has an average annual temperature of 42°F (5°C).
+Gildford has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 17°F in January while summers reach 67°F in July.
-Annual precipitation is 11.1 inches.
-Air quality is rated Good with a median AQI of 26.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 11.1 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 26 / among the cleanest air in the country.
+The city sits at an elevation of 2,826 feet.

 Temperature